emilesherrott/emilesherrott-ga-project-4/README.md

 ## [Simmer Down, Rum Up](https://emilesherrott-ga-project-4.herokuapp.com/)
 ### Project Description

-A group project MERN application created with RESTful routes.
-Created with agile working principles, as a team we met each morning for standup to communicate our project priorities, to set targets for accountability and share effective working habits.
+A fullstack Django App with RESTful routes.
+This solo-project is based on a React frontend and a Django backend linked to a PostgreSQL Database featuring one, 'One-To-Many' relationship and one 'Many-To-Many' relationship.
+My inspiration for the project came from growing up in a British-Jamaican household and the cuisine which I grew up around.

 ### Overview
-Project 1 | Brief
+Project 4 | Brief
 -------------|--------------
 Name | Simmer Down, Rum Up
 Skills | HTML5, CSS3, Sass, Bootstrap, JavaScript, React, Python, PostgreSQL, Django